Picard groups and duality for Real Morava $E$-theories: Introduction

 {\Cref{thm:grosshopkinsequiv}} \begin{thm:grosshopkinsequiv} The Gross--Hopkins dual $IE_n$ is $C_2$-equivariantly equivalent to $\Sigma^{4+n}E_n$. \end{thm:grosshopkinsequiv} In the process of proving Theorem~\Cref{thm:grosshopkinsequiv}, we compute the Morava module of $IE_n^{hF}$ for any finite subgroup $F$ of the Morava stabilizer group.
 Our computation is valid for all primes $p$.
 Although we do not use this in our main computations, we include this as it may be of independent interest to the readers.

-Finally, in \Cref{sec:exoticpic}, we show that our computations, when combined with forthcoming work of Beaudry--Goerss--Hopkins--Stojanoska \cite{bghs} and Barthel--Beaudry--Goerss--Stojanoska \cite{bbgs}, imply that the exotic part of the $K(n)$-local Picard group is always non-trivial when $p=2$, see \Cref{prop:exotic}.
+Finally, in \Cref{sec:exoticpic}, we show that our computations, when combined with work of Beaudry--Goerss--Hopkins--Stojanoska \cite{bghs} and Barthel--Beaudry--Goerss--Stojanoska \cite{bbgs}, imply that the exotic part of the $K(n)$-local Picard group is always non-trivial when $p=2$, see \Cref{prop:exotic}, and that the group has an element whose order has a lower bound that grows exponentially with respect to $n$.